byuflowlab/Aeroelasticity.jl/docs/src/examples.md

 ![](typical-section-stability.svg)

 Using the Wagner and/or Peters aerodynamic models yields a flutter reduced velocity around 2.2, while the steady and/or quasi-steady aerodynamic models predict significantly lower flutter velocities.
+The aerodynamic state variables of the Wagner and Peters models allows these models to capture the impact of vortex shedding on the lift and drag of the profile, therefore we can expect these models to yield more accurate results than the steady-state and quasi-steady models.

 We can visualize and/or create animations of the flutter mode with the help of custom plot recipes.

 ```@example typical-section